DevNambi/blog-drafts/uw - 010 - introduction.md

 * Make something comprehensive, that's complicated & can satisfy everybody.
 The opposite philosophy of MVP (LINKME)
 * Never get rid of anything.

+The periodic nature of academia means it's easy to think of doing something in the *next* academic year.
+The anchoring time references are years, not quarters, months or weeks.